Snowman Paper Plate Craft For Kids [Free Template]

 - Black marker

-- Snowman paper plate template (enter your email in the form at the end of this post to have the link sent to you)
+- Snowman paper plate template (click the “click here to get your freebies” image at the end of the post)

 Directions

-Use the black marker to draw on the snowman’s eyes and mouth.
+Use the black marker to draw eyes and a mouth on the snowman.

-Assemble the snowman’s hat by gluing the hat rim to the bottom of the main hat piece.
+Assemble the snowman’s hat by gluing the hat rim to the bottom of the main hat shape.

-Place the completed hat on the snowman’s head and glue in place.
+Place the completed black construction paper top hat on the snowman’s head and glue it in place.

-Glue the longest piece of the scarf about an inch below the top of the larger paper plate.
+Now, glue the longest piece of the snowman’s scarf about an inch below the top of the larger paper plate.
 Cut off any excess.

 Glue the two circles of black coal just beneath the scarf.